GuangTianLi/configalchemy/docs/usage.rst

 Lazy
 ---------------

 Use `lazy` to turn any callable into a lazy evaluated callable.
-Results are not memoized; the function is evaluated on first access.
+Results are memoized;
+the function is evaluated on first access.

 .. code-block:: python